 - geographic location

-Experiencing marginalization across several of these dimensions may even further increase or decrease a person’s risk for experiencing these disparities.
+Experiencing marginalization across several of these dimensions may even further increase or decrease a person’s risk of experiencing these disparities.

-Acknowledging the unique struggles that marginalized populations can face in health spaces does not discount the very real and distressing experiences of people who aren’t similarly marginalized.
+Acknowledging the unique struggles that marginalized populations can face in health spaces does not discount the distressing experiences of people who aren’t similarly marginalized.